jj1bdx/airspy-fmradion/README.md

 ## No-goals

 * Adaptive IF filtering (unable to obtain better results)
-* CIC filters for the IF 1st stage (simple but too complex to compensate)
+* CIC filters for the IF 1st stage (unable to explore parallelism, too complex to compensate)

 ## Filter design documentation